-Ways to Increase Your Cat's Water Intake
+How to Increase Your Cat's Water Intake

 Keeping your cat well hydrated helps to support kidney function and maintain bladder health.
-Whether your cat has been diagnosed with a urinary tract disease, or you just want to keep them in tip-top shape, there are some things you can do to encourage your feline friend to drink more.
+Whether your cat has been diagnosed with kidney disease, a lower urinary tract disease, or you just want to keep them in tip-top shape, there are some things you can do to encourage your feline friend to drink more.

 One of the easiest ways to increase your cat's water intake is to feed wet foods from cans or pouches.
 The water content of commercially prepared wet foods can be upwards of 60% to 80%.
 While this makes them a less cost effective way to feed your pet, it does mean that your cat is consuming a lot more water without much effort on your part.
 You can boost the moisture content of these foods even more by mixing in water prior to feeding.